-In addition to motions specifically identified elsewhere in these Procedural Rules, which must be resolved as set forth therein, Respondent and CFP Board Counsel may file written, non-dispositive motions prior to the hearing, including concerning any issue that these Procedural Rules do not otherwise address, which the Chair of the DEC will decide.
+In addition to motions specifically identified elsewhere in these Procedural Rules, which must be resolved as set forth therein, Respondent and CFP Board Counsel may file written, non-dispositive motions prior to the hearing, including concerningwith respect to any issue that these Procedural Rules do not otherwise address, which unless otherwise specified in these Procedural Rules, the Chair of the DEC will decide.
 The movant must state the grounds for the motion, the relief requested, and whether the movant requests oral argument.
-The opposing party may file a response within 10 calendar days of service of the motion, or at such other time that the Chair of the DEC directs.
-The movant may file a reply within three calendar days of service of the response, or at such other time that the Chair of the DEC directs.
-The DEC directs.
-The Chair of the DEC has discretion whether to schedule oral argument on the motion.
-Parties also may make oral motions during a hearing, which the Hearing Panel Chair will decide.
+The opposing party may file a response within 1014 calendar days of service of the motion, or at such other time that the Chair of the DEC directs.
+The movant may file a reply within three5 calendar days of service of the response, or at such other time that the Chair of the DEC directs.
+The Chair of the DEC directs.